gdevic/A-Z80/readme.txt

           for Altera DE1 board

-"tools", "resources" contain various tools related to the project; reverse engineering Z80, design verification and testing.
+"tools", "resources" contain various tools related to the project; reverse engineering of the real Z80, design verification and testing.

-Email me if you have any questions, issues or you want to use A-Z80 or any of the files herein; I'd like to hear from you,
+Email me if you have any questions, issues or you want to use A-Z80 or any of the files within this project.
+I'd like to hear from you,

 Goran Devic
 gdevic@yahoo.com